appveyor/website/NJekyll/site/docs/installed-software.md

 * [Visual Studio Community 2013 with Update 4](http://www.visualstudio.com/products/visual-studio-community-vs)
 * [Visual Studio 2013 SDK](http://www.visualstudio.com/downloads/download-visual-studio-vs)

+## Visual Studio 2015

+`Visual Studio Community 2015 RC` with `Visual Studio 2015 SDK RC` are installed on a separate build worker image called `Visual Studio 2015 RC`.
+You can select build worker image in "OS" dropdown on Environment tab of project settings or if you use `appveyor.yml` add that line:

+    os: Visual Studio 2015 RC

+> **Note to "Pro" customers:** Whenever custom build worker image is chosen the build will run on Azure, so there is about 3-4 minutes delay before build starts to provision build worker virtual machine.

 ## Languages, libraries, frameworks

 * [C++ 11 CTP](http://blogs.msdn.com/b/vcblog/archive/2013/11/18/announcing-the-visual-c-compiler-november-2013-ctp.aspx)